marcdp/marcdp/README.md

 A few questions I tend to ask when designing or reviewing a system:

 * Where does the state live, and who owns it?
+Shared state should be explicit, limited, and justified.
 * What happens when this fails?
+Failure paths should be observable, diagnosable, and communicated appropriately.
 * Which assumptions are we making?
+Are they actually true, and what happens if they stop being true?
 * Can this be simpler?
+And can the design remain clear, coherent, and pleasant to work with?
 * Does this abstraction actually earn its place?
+Every abstraction should protect a meaningful boundary or reduce real complexity.
 * How will we verify the important behavior?
+Critical behavior should be testable and protected by tests.
 * What trade-offs are we accepting?
+Trying to optimize everything usually creates more complexity than value.
 * Will someone else understand this six months from now?
+The design should remain understandable to future maintainers — human or AI-assisted.

 Other principles I value: